kmausolf/learning-react/README.md

 - Clearly marked challenges
 - To have a tangible app to take home

 This tool is likely for you!
 React is fun, but there's a bit of a learning curve, as with all libraries and frameworks.
 I've done the best I can to assume very little knowledge of React and JS concepts, so this is a good project for a newcomer.
 Feel free to Google around if you don't understand something or want to learn more about how React works.
 I wanted to keep the comments limited to instructions for the project, so reading up on the React documentation is always a good idea!
 You might even learn something that I don't know about yet.
+However, I have included some recommended readings that pertain to each challenge.

 ## Requirements